The Curriculum – David Lewis School

 Whole School Curriculum Intent

-Accredited learning is promoted at KS4+5 through ASDAN and EQUALS.
+Accredited learning is promoted at KS4+5 through ASDAN and Pearson.

 Whole School Implementation